 Unless you know you’ll only ever use it on a single site; you obviously get a lot more value from the unlimited plan.

 Hands-On With Essential Addons for Elementor

-When you install and activate the plugin, you’ll get a new Essential Addons area in your WordPress dashboard.
+You’ll get a new Essential Addons area in your WordPress dashboard when you install and activate the plugin.

 You won’t do much here, but what this area does let you do is enable or disable every single widget.

 By default, all of the widgets are enabled, but you can turn some off on a modular basis.
-If you’re worried about bloat, or just want to keep your Elementor interface a little simpler, this is a nice feature to have:
+If you’re worried about bloat or want to keep your Elementor interface a little simpler, this is a nice feature to have:

 You can also clear the cache for Essential Addons’ styles and scripts, which is stored in your uploads folder.

 Other than that, you’ll do everything else from the Elementor interface.